BurnBirdX7/JPyIPC/protocol.md

 | [0, 2³²) bytes | bytes... | byte array | _Response_, UTF-8 encoded answer computation result or error message |

 Sender (Java) derives response type from ID.

+## Shutting down the connection

+Silent socket shutting down works if Python side can process it correctly.
+Also, shutdown request can be sent (send package with type `K`)